itchio/itch.io/docs/creators/download-keys.md

 ### Who can access external keys?
 (Steam, etc.)

-External keys are available to people who own your project
+External keys are generally available to people who have access to an itch.io *download key* for your project, aka the owners of your project.

 There are a few ways people can own something: